sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 Obtaining the libinput version
 ------------------------------------------------------------------------------

-If your libinput version is older than the current stable branch, you will get asked to try the latest version.
+If your libinput version is older than the current stable branch, please try the latest version.
 If you run a distribution-provided libinput, use the package manager to get the **full** package name and version of libinput, e.g.